 Boys are to wear their khaki slacks along with their Saint Lawrence maroon polo (long or shortsleeved), maroon or beige socks - crew (no low/quarter socks are allowed), unisex tied rubber sole shoes (brown or black) or buck suede shoes.
 Optional wear includes the burgundy micro fleece vest or jacket with the Saint Lawrence logo.
-Sneakers are NOT to be worn with the school uniform.
 Belts are a must to keep the slacks securely held onto the waist.